 Once I’d decided on a bag and we worked out the monogramming for the luggage tag, a big step since I went with my married initials, they whisked away the tag and brought us more drinks.
 Before long, our SA returned with our boxed up purchases… I’d bought Robert a toiletries bag to match his weekender, and we were on our way.

 So back to New Bond Street we went the next morning!
 My SA had the day off, so I explained the situation very quietly to someone else who was every bit as mortified as I knew they would be.
 She offered us a seat and something to drink, then the manager came to speak with us.
 I love that it was handled quickly and discretely, and kudos to the manager for dealing with the situation personally.
+So far, the Louis Vuitton customer service experience was in line with my expectations.

 The guy doing the new hot stamp was very, very careful, and it looked great, except that when he compared it side by side to the original tag, the leather was about 5 shades darker!
-I hate being that person but having shelled out over 1,000 quid the day before for a bag made with leather so beautiful, it’s bought by the centimeter, that just wasn’t acceptable.
+I hate being that person but having shelled out over £1,000 the day before for a bag made with leather so beautiful, it’s bought by the centimeter, that just wasn’t acceptable.

 Louis Vuitton Vachetta leather is untreated and develops a patina over time.
 At some point, the shade of the leather trim on the bag would’ve caught up to the tag, but in the meantime, I didn’t want to be carrying around a mismatched bag!
 The trim on new bags and most counterfeits is a light beige; over the years, the trim on authentic bags darkens to a lovely deep honey color.
 Some people go to great lengths to try and maintain the light beige, but I’ve been leaving my bag in the sun to speed up the patina process.
-Who wants to look like an LV newbie?

 When we bought Robert’s bag in Athens, the first bag had a scratch on the leather trim.
 Fortunately we noticed it while still in the boutique, and the whole bag had to be thrown out!
-Back where I come from that would be grounds for a 20% discount, but LV doesn’t discount, ever.
+Back where I come from that would be grounds for a 20% discount, but Louis Vuitton doesn’t discount, ever.
 They also offered no compensation for the inconvenience of the mis-stamped luggage tag.
 But then again if you’re shopping at a place where they don’t bother to put price tags on things, a discount would be insulting.

 I can’t fault Louis Vuitton for service, craftsmanship, or anything else, and I’m so very happy with my new bag.
-I’m looking forward to our many trips together, and I can’t wait for my next Louis ;-)
+I’m looking forward to our many trips together, and I can’t wait for my next Louis Vuitton bag ;-)